rclone/rclone/docs/content/docs.md

 - `ascending` or `asc` - order so that the smallest (or oldest) is processed first
 - `descending` or `desc` - order so that the largest (or newest) is processed first
+- `mixed` - order so that the smallest is processed first for some threads and the largest for others

+If the modifier is `mixed` then it can have an optional percentage (which defaults to `50`), eg `size,mixed,25` which means that 25% of the threads should be taking the smallest items and 75% the largest.
+The threads which take the smallest first will always take the smallest first and likewise the largest first threads.
+The `mixed` mode can be useful to minimise the transfer time when you are transferring a mixture of large and small files - the large files are guaranteed upload threads and bandwidth and the small files will be processed continuously.

 If no modifier is supplied then the order is `ascending`.